feenkcom/PharoLink/README.md

 ### First statements

-When first running JSLink it is worthwhile starting Pharo from the command line so you can monitor the output.
+When first running PharoLink it is worthwhile starting Pharo from the command line so you can monitor the output.

-Open a playground in [Gtoolkit](https://gtoolkit.com/) and start the JSLinkApplication:
+Open a playground in [Gtoolkit](https://gtoolkit.com/) and start the PharoLinkApplication:

 ![Start PharoLink](doc/images/Start_PharoLink.png)